trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 `truffleDashboard` network will now send them to Truffle Dashboard for signing via your browser-based wallet.

-> Note you'll need to ensure your browser-based wallet is unlocked for
+> :warning: **Please ensure your browser-based wallet is unlocked** for
-> transactions to be received (otherwise you might see a
+> transactions to be received.
+Otherwise, you might notice the error
-> `Cannot read properties of null (reading 'sendTransaction')` when running the
+> `Cannot read properties of null (reading 'sendTransaction')` when running
-> command below).
+> Hardhat commands.

 ```console
 npx hardhat run scripts/deploy.ts --network truffleDashboard